Fruit FAQ

 Currently, we do not offer shipping for cut roses.

-You can purchase our cut roses at our garden center and fruit market in Niagara-on-the-Lake.
+You can purchase our cut roses at our shop in Niagara-on-the-Lake.
 For larger volumes, you’ll find them at the Ontario Flower Grower Auction in Mississauga under grower number 434.
-Additionally, membership is required to make purchases through The Local Flower Collective in Toronto.

 We warmly welcome all customers.
 Please be aware that our focus is exclusively on selling cut roses, and we do not provide any other floral services.